antonin-lfv/antonin-lfv.github.io/_projects/1_project_simulation_virus.md

 ---
 layout: page
-title: Simulation épidémiologique
+title: Epidemic simulation
-description: Simulation de la propagation d'une épidémie
+description: Simulation of the spread of a virus in a population
 img: assets/img/virus_simulation.png
 importance: 1
 category: Other